Updated April 13, 2017

 LendKey has relationships with 300+ community banks and credit unions all over the United States.
 LendKey* can issue loans to residents in any of the 50 states.
 This keeps you from having to pound the pavement by your lonesome.
 LendKey’s website will show you the best rate for refinancing your student loans.

 Since 2007, LendKey has been a one stop shop for student loan refinancing.
 It also offers other types of loans.
 But for the sake of this review we’ll be focusing on how LendKey takes care of graduates looking to improve their debt situation.
 Fixed APRs range from 3.25% – 7.26%.
-Variable rates start as low as 2.22%.
+Variable rates start as low as 2.43%.
+(All of these rates include the auto-pay discount).
 LendKey is one of the top four lenders in MagnifyMoney’s survey of where to refinance your student loan.

 Who can benefit from using LendKey?
 Anyone hoping to refinance their student loans should consider LendKey.
 It is easy to apply: